 One of the key advantages of New Grain™ is its versatility.
 Our process is highly customisable, enabling various textures, thicknesses, and tailored performance properties to meet application needs.

-Next up, a collaboration with Beavertown—a Heineken-owned brewery in London.
+Next up, a collaboration we did in 2024 with Beavertown—a Heineken-owned brewery in London.

 We transformed Beavertown’s spent grains into a series of unique cardholders customised with Beavertown’s signature skull and bones branding laser-engraved onto the material.